 You will be taught through a combination of seminars, lectures, tutorials and technology enhanced learning.
 The theory part of the programme typically involves attendance at university on two days per week.
-While the majority of classes will take place at Edge Hill University, some sessions may involve studying at sites other than Ormskirk in which case you will be responsible for travel and parking costs.
+While the majority of classes will take place at Edge Hill University, some sessions may involve studying at other sites where you will be responsible for travel and parking costs.

 You will spend a substantial amount of time in practice.
 Placements are undertaken on a full-time basis in hospitals, community settings and people’s homes.
 You will be supported by a practice placement supervisor, a practice education lecturer and a practice assessor.

 Placements include weekend, early morning, evening and night work to ensure access to a full range of practice experiences across 24-hour care.
 You will be responsible for travel and parking costs while on placement.
 There is also an opportunity to undertake a diversity practice learning experience either within the United Kingdom or internationally.

 Assessment in both theory and practice is continuous, assessed against Nursing and Midwifery Council competencies, where students are required to demonstrate evidence of their achievement.
 A range of assessments includes assignments, time-limited assessments, clinical reasoning and simulated practice exams.
 You will also be assessed in practice.